-Protein Foods Group — What Counts, Ounce Equivalents & Daily Amounts (MyPlate)
+Protein Foods Group — What Counts & Ounce Equivalents (MyPlate)

 What foods are in the protein group — seafood, lean meat and poultry, eggs, beans, nuts, seeds, and soy.
 What counts as a 1-ounce-equivalent, and how many you need a day (5–6½) by calorie level, per the USDA Dietary Guidelines 2020–2025.